Duality Symmetry of Quantum Electrodynamics and Magnetic Charges: Duality symmetry of quantum electrodynamics

 We start from the QED Lagrangian density in the symmetric representation $\tilde{\mathcal{L}}_{\rm QED}=\tilde{\mathcal{L}}_{D}+\tilde{\mathcal{L}}_{M}+\tilde{\mathcal{L}}_{{\rm int}}$, with unchanged Lagrangian density for the Dirac field $\tilde{\mathcal{L}}_{D}=\mathcal{L}_{D}=i\hbar c\bar{\psi}\gamma^{\mu}\partial_{\mu}\psi-mc^{2}\bar{\psi}\psi$.
 The Fermi Lagrangian density for the EM field changes to

 and the interaction part is given by

 Here, the subscript $_{M}$ denotes Maxwell.
 As shown in Appendix~\ref{sec:DualLagrangian}, our Lagrangian density $\tilde{\mathcal{L}}_{M}$ is obtained via a dual rotation of its conventional counterpart in the asymmetric representation directly.
 This is significantly different from previous literature~\cite{cameron2012electric,bliokh2013dual}, in which the Lagrangian itself vanishes.
+The connection between our dual-symmetric Lagrangian and the symmetric Maxwell equations is shown in Appendix~\ref{sec:MaxwellEqs}.
+We note that the subsidiary condition has been used in deriving the symmetric Lagrangian.
+However, the symmetric Lagrangian $\tilde{\mathcal{L}}_{\rm QED}$ itself is invariant under a dual transformation even without the subsidiary condition.
+This subsidiary condition is only needed in building the connection to the original asymmetric representation.

-We now apply Noether's therom on the duality symmetry to derive the corresponding conservation law~\cite{greiner2013field}.
+We now apply Noether's theorem on the duality symmetry to derive the corresponding conservation law~\cite{greiner2013field}.
 The infinitesimal dual symmetry transformation can be written as

 From the construction of the dual-symmetrized Lagrangian density $\tilde{\mathcal{L}}_{\rm QED}$, we know that the act integral will keep invariant under a dual transformation.
 The corresponding Noether current reads